Docs / Functions

 let add = { |a, b| a + b }

-[1, 2, 3].map(&inc) # [2, 3, 4]
+[1, 2, 3].map(~inc) # [2, 3, 4]

 [1, 2, 3].map(&.to(String)) # method reference via &.

-Currying and partial application
+Capturing, currying and partial application

-~func(args) builds a partial application.
-Bound arguments fill left to right; _ marks an explicit open slot.
+~func captures a function as a value — on its own, ~f is just f.
+Each trailing (args) group partially applies it: bound arguments fill left to right, and _ marks an explicit open slot.
 Once enough arguments arrive to fully saturate, the function runs immediately.

 curry.kex